dominsights/gateway/README.md

 - RabbitMq;
 - Dotnet core 3;

+Setup database:

+- Restore the database using the file gateway_dump

 Projects setup (to run in localhost):

 - Set all start up configuration to IISExpress (otherwise you'll have to configure the url for the services inside the respectives appSettings.json files;